- Director, Oberlin Writers in the Schools (WITS)

-Lynn Powell is director of Oberlin WITS (Writers in the Schools), a program that engages Oberlin students in teaching creative writing in local schools.
-As lecturer in creative writing, she also teaches a range of poetry courses in the Creative Writing Program.
+Lynn Powell is the founding director of Oberlin Writers in the Schools (WITS), a program that engages Oberlin students in teaching creative writing in local schools.
+She also teaches a wide range of poetry and nonfiction courses in the college‘s Creative Writing Program.

-Powell is the author of two books of poetry, Old & New Testaments and The Zones of Paradise, and a book of nonfiction, Framing Innocence: A Mother’s Photographs, A Prosecutor’s Zeal, and a Small Town’s Response.
+Powell is the author of three books of poetry: Old & New Testaments (winner of the Brittingham Prize in Poetry); The Zones of Paradise; and Season of the Second Thought (winner of the Felix Pollak Prize in Poetry).
+Her nonfiction book, Framing Innocence: A Mother’s Photographs, A Prosecutor’s Zeal, and a Small Town’s Response, won the Studs and Ida Terkel Award from the New Press.

-Her poems have been published in numerous journals, including the Paris Review, the Georgia Review, Poetry, FIELD, and Shenandoah.
-Her work has also appeared in anthologies, including 180 More: Extraordinary Poems for Everyday and the Norton Introduction to Literature.
+Her poems have been published in numerous journals and anthologies, including the Paris Review, the Georgia Review, Poetry, FIELD, 180 More: Extraordinary Poems for Everyday, and the Norton Introduction to Literature.
+Her poetry and prose have been honored with a National Endowment for the Arts Fellowship and four Ohio Arts Council Individual Excellence Awards.

 - An Invitation to Write - Oberlin News Center, 2016